ar-io/testnet-contract/README.md

 The following tools can be used to perform basic AR.IO Network operations, such as joining and leaving the network, along with managing the onchain settings of a Gateway.

-- `join-network` - takes a Gateway into the ar.io network and adds the Gateway into the Gateway Address Registry.
+- [join-network] - takes a Gateway into the ar.io network and adds the Gateway into the Gateway Address Registry.
 This detail includes the Gateway Operator’s public wallet address, fully qualified domain name, port, protocol, properties and friendly note.

   ```shell
   yarn ts-node tools/join-network.ts
   ```

-- `update-gateway-settings` - modify the settings of an existing registered Gateway record in the Gateway Address Registry, like the friendly name, fully qualified domain name, port, protocol, status, properties, and note.
+- [update-gateway-settings] - modify the settings of an existing registered Gateway record in the Gateway Address Registry, like the friendly name, fully qualified domain name, port, protocol, status, properties, and note.

   ```shell
   yarn ts-node tools/update-gateway-settings.ts
   ```

-- `increase-operator-stake` - increase the token amount staked for an existing registered Gateway.
+- [increase-operator-stake] - increase the token amount staked for an existing registered Gateway.

   ```shell
   yarn ts-node tools/increase-operator-stake.ts
   ```

-- `initiate-operator-stake-decrease` - initiate a stake decrease for an existing registered Gateway
+- [initiate-operator-stake-decrease] - initiate a stake decrease for an existing registered Gateway

   ```shell
   yarn ts-node tools/initiate-operator-stake-decrease.ts
   ```

-- `finalize-operator-stake-decrease` - after stake withdraw period, this completes the operator stake decrease and returns the specific amount back to the operator.
+- [finalize-operator-stake-decrease] - after stake withdraw period, this completes the operator stake decrease and returns the specific amount back to the operator.

   ```shell
   yarn ts-node tools/finalize-operator-stake-decrease.ts
   ```

-- `initiate-leave-network` - initiate network withdraw period to remove a registered Gateway from the Gateway Address Registry and return all gateway operator stakes.
+- [initiate-leave-network] - initiate network withdraw period to remove a registered Gateway from the Gateway Address Registry and return all gateway operator stakes.

   ```shell
   yarn ts-node tools/initiate-leave-network.ts
   ```

-- `finalize-leave-network` - finalize network withdraw period completes, this will finish removing the gateway from the Gateway Address Registry and returns all stakes back to the operator.
+- [finalize-leave-network] - finalize network withdraw period completes, this will finish removing the gateway from the Gateway Address Registry and returns all stakes back to the operator.

   ```shell
   yarn ts-node tools/finalize-leave-network.ts
   ```

+[join-network]:(./tools/join-network.ts)
+[update-gateway-settings]:(./tools/update-gateway-settings.ts)
+[increase-operator-stake]:(./tools/increase-operator-stake.ts)
+[initiate-operator-stake-decrease]:(./tools/initiate-operator-stake-decrease.ts)
+[finalize-operator-stake-decrease]:(./tools/finalize-operator-stake-decrease.ts)
+[initiate-leave-network]:(./tools/initiate-leave-network.ts)
+[finalize-leave-network]:(./tools/finalize-leave-network.ts)
+[buy-arns-name]:(./tools/buy-arns-name.ts)
+[buy-arns-name-atomic-ant]:(./tools/buy-arns-name-atomic-ant.ts)